Configuration Usage

 The vital config_block supports general configuration tasks where a general purpose key/value pair is needed.
 The configuration block is used to specify, communicate and set configurable items in many different situations.
 The two major users of the configuration support are algorithms and processes.
 In addition, there are a few other places that they are used also.

-Configurations are ususally established in an external file which are read and converted to an internal config_block object.
+Configurations are usually established in an external file which are read and converted to an internal config_block object.
 This is the typical way to control the behaviour of the software.
 Configuration blocks can also be created pragmatically such as when specifying an expected set of configurable items.

 When algorithms are used within processes, the configuration entries are specified as a block in the pipe file.
 The process takes the appropriate config subblock and passes it to the set_nested_algo_configuration() method to instantiate and configure the algorithm.